ultrasuperpingu/TinyPG/README.md

 ### Features & Fixes

 These are the new features and fixes we have added to the original code:
+ - New features:
+   - Added Java and C++ support.
+   - Command line building of parsers.
+   - Support RegexCompiled option to don't use RegexOptions.Compiled in Scanner regexs
    - Support for `[IgnoreCase]` flag on terminal symbols.
- - Syntax highlighting now supports `var` keyword.
+ - Fix and small improvements:
    - `ParseError` now has correct line numbers and the IDE will now display the error line number in the output.
    - Regex tool now updates live without flicker.
- - Production rules without a code block will by default evaluate their sub-rules.
- - IDE now uses C# 3.x compiler when testing the generated parser code.
- - Command line building of parsers.
    - IDE expression evaluator now include line and column numbers in errors.
    - Unexpected token errors now display the offending character.
    - We now always show the list of expected tokens on errors.
- - Added Java and C++ support.
+   - Syntax highlighting now supports `var` keyword.
+   - IDE now uses C# 8.x compiler when testing the generated parser code.

 ### Downloads